kecze/java_learning/README.md

 9.2
 Create following pattern without using tables.
 Read the size from the keyboard.
 The final pattern consisting should be (2 * size + 1) x (2 * size + 1).

+9.3
+Program reading the amount of money from the keyboard and returning number and type of coins needed to pay.